Yves-AB/Scripting-project-2/README.txt

 Step by step:
 1- First if all i imported sys in order to be able to take inputs from the user from shell (command line arguments) At first i faced an error where if i did not write the url after the file it would throw exceptions because the keep would keep running.
-So i added an if statement to take care of that
+So i added an if statement to take care of that.

+2) when i first wrote my code i did not check for exceptions.
+So after i wrote it fully and tried running it i came across many exceptions .
+In which i first tried taking care of each individually but you recommended me to catch all general exceptions .